AntonyZ89/yii2-migrate/README.md

 The procedures for disabling automatic association are the same

 When a column is dropped (`dropColumn()`), if a foreign key exists, it is automatically removed.
-If for some reason you don't want this to happen, just `public $autoDropIndexAndForeignKey = false;` or add the column in `$ignoreColumns` to disable it for specific columns.
+If for some reason you don't want this to happen, just `public $autoDropForeignKey = false;` or add the column in `$ignoreColumns` to disable it for specific columns.

 to create a index and foreign key use `indexAndForeignKey($column, $options = [])`